 Liposuction, also known as body contouring or liposculpture, is the single most common cosmetic surgery in the United States, with more than 400,000 procedures done in the U.S. annually.
 Liposuction is a cosmetic surgery procedure in which the fat in a particular area of the body is removed via a cannula, a tiny hollow tube attached to a high-pressure vacuum.

 Current theories about fat cells state that many fat cells in a given area develop throughout childhood.
 Still, after puberty, the number of cells generally does not increase.
 With weight gain, the amount of fat stored in a given cell can increase, but the number of cells will not.
 This concept explains why removing fat (and fat cells) with liposuction can be permanent.
 Following liposuction, the number of fat cells in the treated area is reduced.
 If future weight gain occurs, more fat can be stored in the treated area, but the shape that was achieved will be maintained.
-For example, if a saddle bag on the outer thigh is removed with liposuction, but after surgery, the patient gains a significant amount of weight, the thigh will become larger, but the saddle bag will remain flat.
+For example, if a saddle bag on the outer thigh is removed with liposuction, but the patient gains a significant amount of weight after surgery, the thigh will become larger, but the saddle bag will remain flat.

 Dr. Rice is an experienced liposuction surgeon, having done hundreds of body contouring procedures in his career.
 In addition to body contouring with liposuction, he also performs liposuction on all of his facelift patients to ensure a lifted and defined neck and jawline.
-He enjoys the artistic aspect that body contouring/liposculpture entails, and he takes pride in the finesse that is required in such a procedure.
+He enjoys the artistic aspect that body contouring entails, and he takes pride in the finesse that is required in such a procedure.

 Recovery time for liposuction varies on the extent and number of areas that are treated but is generally not more than 3-7 days.
 Results are instantaneous, although it sometimes takes several months for swelling to disappear completely.